chinamike65/hugo-tuolesi/content/book4/book4en.md

 Once it is determined that the false self does not exist, the false self we imagined in the past will be empty, and the mind will naturally enter the emptiness.
 The meaning of emptiness does not exist.

-Because all things and ten thousand things are the realization of the mind, ten thousand things are all things of false appearance, all things of false appearance are empty, everything in the mind will be empty, and it will enter into emptiness.
+Because all things and phenomena are the realization of the mind, ten thousand things are all things of false appearance, all things of false appearance are empty, everything in the mind will be empty, and it will enter into emptiness.

 Stay in the air for as long as you can, and when you come out, you will understand: Oh, this is the real me!
 All things, the real face turned out to be like this!

 This situation is more difficult to understand.
-For example, for example, someone we always thought was our closest friend, turns out to be our most sinister opponent.
+For example, someone we always thought was our closest friend, turns out to be our most sinister opponent.

-At this time, everything about him in our hearts collapsed suddenly, the image of our close friend was in our hearts, and our hearts were empty, and we saw his true face.
+At this time, everything about him in our mind collapsed suddenly, the image of our close friend was in our mind, and our mind was empty, and we saw his true face.

 That person has always existed in the image of a friend, but we have not seen his true colors before.

 In the same way, all things and all dharmas have always existed, but we do not understand their true colors.

-All things that we have come to know are all false things.
+All things that we have come to know are all imaginary things.

 When one realizes emptiness, the original understanding of all dharmas and all things in the mind becomes empty, and then one sees the true face of all things, all things and all dharmas.